Torreylee1028/torreylee1028.github.io/about.md

 		<header class="major">
 			<h2>Hi,</h2>
 		</header>
 		<p>My name is Torrey.
 I am an aspiring data scientist who is interested in machine learning and predictive analytics.
-I excel in data visualization, with several years’ experience of developing dashboards and reports in PowerBI.
+I excel in data visualization, with several years’ experience of developing dashboards and reports in Power BI.
 I have a strong attention to detail as well as an eye for creative design.</p>
 	</div>
 </section>